raveintospace/Twinmoji/README.md

 ## 🚀 Installation
 - To run the app locally, clone the repository and open the project in Xcode (version 15 or later).
 Then, build and run the project in the simulator or on a physical device (iOS 18.1 or greater).
+- To test the app online, you can do it using Appetize, [click here](https://appetize.io/app/b_5zmu7jdxllixrtgsuxbig7lrdu)

 ---